The government is urging all business owners to sign up to the new Kickstart Scheme to help young, unemployed people get back to work

 The scheme has high aims of boosting the economy while helping thousands of young people into employment.

-Young people aged between 16 and 24 and claiming Universal Credit might be eligible for a new six month work placement at your company this Autumn.
+Young people aged between 16 and 24 and claiming Universal Credit might be eligible for a new six month work placement at your company this year.

 Jobcentre Plus staff will determine whether those young people are at risk of long term unemployment before supporting them through their placement.
 How they will decide who is eligible is the crucial missing piece of information.

-The scheme will run until next December and covers a range of different sectors in England, Scotland and Wales.
+The scheme runs until December 2021 and covers a range of different sectors in England, Scotland and Wales.